top of page

 Group A: The Mandolin Soloist (October 18-25)

-Those who are accepted into the Solo Mandolin Performance group will receive the sheet music for the ensemble during the month of August.
+Students accepted into The Mandolin Soloist group will receive the ensemble sheet music in August.

 *Deadline: September 20, 2026.
-Registration requires submission of a sound or video recording of up to five minutes of playing.
-Please submit your videos to Ekaterina Skliar at skliar.music@gmail.com.
+Registration requires submission of a sound or video recording of up to five minutes.
+Please submit materials to Ekaterina Skliar at skliar.music@gmail.com

 Group B: Mandolin Lovers